 John Brevard is an American designer, architect, artist / sculptor, investor, developer, and entrepreneur.
-Brevard is the architect, Chairman, and co-founder of the ONE Community in Iceland.
+Brevard is the architect, Chairman, and co-founder of the Six Senses Ossura Valley in Iceland.

 After a near death experience at age 14, Brevard became fascinated by the life cycle and transpersonal experiences as they relate to natural patterns and theoretical sciences.
 As such, his designs are often inspired by fractal geometries found in nature.

-John Brevard is a member of the Council of Fashion Designers of America (CFDA).
+Brevard is a member of the Council of Fashion Designers of America (CFDA) and his work has been featured in publications around the world from Vogue to Departures and Vanity fair.

 John Brevard Design Philosophy